 Shirley A. Ward Admission Scholarship in Occupational Therapy

-Created by the estate of Dr. Stanley H. Ward to encourage academic excellence among the applicants to the program who are Canadian citizens, these scholarships will generally be awarded in conjunction with the offers of admission in May each year.
+Created by the estate of Dr. Stanley H. Ward to encourage academic excellence among the applicants to the program who are Canadian citizens, these scholarships will be awarded in conjunction with the offers of admission each year.
 Awarded to incoming students entering the first year of the MScOT program, top applicants will automatically be considered for this scholarship.

 F.E.
 Pennington Scholarship in Occupational Science & Occupational Therapy